-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Warner Ice Jam 1978 1978 Circa No N/A May have been a localized effect to the Warner River At Sonny Flanders' residence, the Warner River backed up causing the flooding of some residents on Morse Loop.
+Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Vownburst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Warner Ice Jam 1978 1978 Circa Nc D N/A May have been a localized effect to the Warner River At Sonny Flanders' residence, the Warner River backed up causing the flooding of some residents on Morse Loop.
 The Town Crew used explosives to free the ice.
-Warner Hazard Mitigation Committee + + NH Blizzard of Feb 1978 1978 Feb 5- No N/A RSI Index of Category 5 (Extreme).
+Warner Hazard Mitigation Committee + + NH Blizzard of Feb 1978 1978 Feb 5- 7 , Nc D N/4 RSI Index of Category 5 (Extreme).
 This snowstorm is described as "a natural disaster of major proportions" and stunned all of New England.
 The storm was caused by an intense coastal Nor'easter that produced winds in excess of hurricane force and very high snow totals.
 Most of southern New England received more than three feet of snow, 25-33" in NH and higher throughout New England.
 Abandoned cars along roadways immobilized infrastructure and blocked major interstates.
 For over a week, New England remained paralyzed by the storm.
 All of New Hampshire was impacted.
 Governor Meldrim Thomson Jr. declared a state of emergency.
-Warner Hazard Mitigation Committee; American Meteorologica I Society, Northeast States Emergency Consortium, CNHRPC + + Warner Snow Melt May 1976 1976 May , No N/A Likely the Central NH Region experienced localized flooding conditions.
+It is likely many of the same snow depths and effects occurred across the Town as occurred in Merrimack County and Warner Hazard Mitigation Committee; American Meteorologica I Society, Northeast States Emergency Consortium, CNHRPC + + Warner Snow Melt May 1976 1976 May / Nc N/A Likely the Central NH Region experienced localized flooding conditions.
 Late season snowstorm with heavy rain resulted in major runoff and flooding of roads and culverts.
-CNHRPC, Warner Hazard Mitigation Committee + + + Warner Structure Fire Jan 1974 1974 Jan 12 No N/A Likely other Fire Departments assisted with the fire A major fire broke out in the Cricenti's Market located on Main Street.
+CNHRPC, Warner Hazard Mitigation Committee + + + Warner Structure Fire Jan 1974 1974 Jan 12 !
+Nc N/A Likely other Fire Departments assisted with the fire A major fire broke out in the Cricenti's Market located on Main Street.
 Area Fire Departments Warner Hazard Mitigation +